joshnuss/1000experiments.dev/src/routes/posts/svg-chart-with-flexbox.md

 tags: svg, chart, svelte
 ---

-While [adding charts](/posts/carrierwave-charts-plan), I noticed it didn't work correctly with flexbox.
-I want the bar chart to expand to fill the whole space while maintaining aspect ratio.
+While [adding charts to a project](/posts/carrierwave-charts-plan), I noticed it didn't fill the space correct.
+I want it to expand to fill the whole space while preserving the aspect ratio.

 ## Solution

 I set the `perserveAspectRatio` on the `<svg>` to `xMidYMid meet`, the `width` to `100%`.
-Then I wrapped everything in flexbox, and that seemed to do the trick.
+Then I wrapped everything in a flexbox `<div>`, and that seemed to do the trick.

 ## Code